FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 The `ChangeCoordinators` subreconciler ensures that the cluster has a healthy set of coordinators that fulfill the fault tolerance requirements for the cluster.
 If any coordinators have failed, or if the database configuration requires more coordinators or better-distributed coordinators, the operator will choose new coordinators and run a `coordinators` command to tell the database to use the new set.
 It will then read the new connection string and update it in the cluster status.

 This will recruit coordinators based on the process list in the database status to ensure that the coordinators it recruits are properly connecting to the database.
-This will prefer to recruit coordinators only from `storage` processes.
-If it cannot fulfill the fault tolerance requirements using storage requirements, it will expand the candidate list to include `log` processes, and then to include `transaction` processes if necessary.
+This will prefer to recruit coordinators only from `storage` podNames.
+If it cannot fulfill the fault tolerance requirements using storage requirements, it will expand the candidate list to include `log` podNames, and then to include `transaction` podNames if necessary.
 It will ensure that the coordinators are distributed across failure domains as evenly as possible.
 It will also require that every coordinator has a different `zoneid` locality.
 For multi-DC clusters, it will require that we do not have a majority of coordinators using the same value for the `dcid` locality.

 For single-DC clusters, the number of coordinators will be `2R-1`, where `R` is the replication factor.
 For multi-DC clusters, we will always use 9 coordinators.